mskcc/RNAseqDB/README.md

 Batch bias correction
 ----------

-If you want to compare TCGA samples with GTEx samples, our pipeline can help you correct biases specific to the TCGA and GTEx projects.
+Our pipeline can correct biases specific to the TCGA and GTEx projects so that TCGA samples are directly comparable with the GTEx samples.

-To do it, you need specify paths of your data in the configuration file.
-In the example configuration file [config-luna.txt](https://github.com/mskcc/RNAseqDB/blob/master/configuration/config-luna.txt), variables 'gtex_path' and 'tcga_path' point to two directories that are used to store GTEx and TCGA data, respectively.
+To do it, you need the configuration file, e.g. [config-luna.txt](https://github.com/mskcc/RNAseqDB/blob/master/configuration/config-luna.txt), to specify paths of the data.
+In [config-luna.txt](https://github.com/mskcc/RNAseqDB/blob/master/configuration/config-luna.txt), we utilize two variables, 'gtex_path' and 'tcga_path', to point to two directories for storing GTEx and TCGA data, respectively.

 The script file, post-process.pl and run-combat.R, do the actual work of batch effect correction.
-Another script, pipeline-wrapper.pl, wraps all necessary steps together to make analysis easy.
-The following is the command I used to analyze bladder tissue:
+Another script, pipeline-wrapper.pl, wraps all necessary steps together to make the analysis easy.
+The following is a command I used to analyze bladder tissue:

     perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/pipeline-wrapper.pl -t bladder -s

 This is what happen when running the command above: the script pipeline-wrapper.pl firstly reads a configuration file [tissue-conf.txt](https://github.com/mskcc/RNAseqDB/blob/master/configuration/tissue-conf.txt) for lines containing the word 'bladder'.
 Directories storing GTEx and TCGA samples are then obtained by concatenating 'gtex_path' and 'tcga_path' with the keywords found in [tissue-conf.txt](https://github.com/mskcc/RNAseqDB/blob/master/configuration/tissue-conf.txt).
-Then, the script submits jobs for the samples and does batch bias correction after all jobs terminates.
-Finally, sample-gene matrices are created.
+Then, the script submits jobs for the samples and does batch bias correction after all job terminates.
+Finally, the script creates sample-gene matrices from the samples.

 Handling replicates
 ----------

-If a sample has more than 2 FASTQ files or has multiple replicates, user should provide a file named SampleSheet.csv under the same directory of the sample FASTQ files.
+If a sample has more than 2 FASTQ files or has multiple replicates, user should provide a file named SampleSheet.csv together with the FASTQ files.
 The file SampleSheet.csv should be CSV format and include at least two columns: 'SampleID' and 'Lane'.

 Below is the content of an example SampleSheet.csv file.
 It is the simplest sample sheet file allowed, as it only contains two required columns.
-With it, the program will look for all FASTQ files with file name matching prefix '130723_7001407_0116_AC2AEVACXX' and lane number <= 8 (each lane is treated as a replicate).
+Given this file, the program will look for all FASTQ files with file names matching prefix '130723_7001407_0116_AC2AEVACXX' and lane number <= 8 (each lane is treated as a replicate).

     SampleID,Lane
     130723_7001407_0116_AC2AEVACXX,8

-In the script file [pipeline.pl](https://github.com/mskcc/RNAseqDB/blob/master/pipeline.pl), an arugment '-m | --merge-replicates' is provided to allow user either to merge all replicates of each sample in the analysis (if they are technical replicates) or analyze each replicate separately (if they are biological replicates).
+[pipeline.pl](https://github.com/mskcc/RNAseqDB/blob/master/pipeline.pl) provides an arugment '-m | --merge-replicates' to allow user either to merge all replicates of a sample (if they are technical replicates) or analyze each replicate separately (if they are biological replicates).

-The following is an example command to merge all replicates of each sample under directory ~/data/RNA-seq/,
+The following is an example command to merge all replicates of each sample under the directory ~/data/RNA-seq/,

     perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/pipeline.pl -i ~/data/RNA-seq/ -s -m